mapoulos/callimachus-gregory-nazianzus-diss/dissertation/Dissertation.md

-# Conclusions
+# Conclusion

 I have argued in this chapter that these seven elegiac poems (*carm.* 2.1.10, 15, 16, 45, 34a/b and 38) constitute a coherent sequence.
 This may be seen especially in how the beginnings and endings of the poems build upon others in the sequence, but also in the other cross-references, repeated lines, and reprised motifs.
 In crafting sequences of this sort Gregory has followed Callimachean precedent, even if the result is not quite so tidy as we find in other exemplars of the practice, like Ovid.
 Gregory has, I argue, put considerably more editorial energy into his poetic *oevre* than has yet been recognized, even if he never managed to compile all of his poems into an aesthetically unified *Gesamtwerk*.
 The present chapter is only one small sounding into a vast sea; there are many other issues which might be investigated in the future, especially whether Gregory constructed sequences of poems with varied metrical schemes and genres.
 I have selected for detailed analysis only poems in elegiac couplets, yet we have seen that the elegiac sequence points to works in other metrical schemes.
 The poetic program in the elegiac poem 2.1.34a (69–92) responds to a challenge issued to rivals in the iambic 2.1.12 (309–26), but also looks forward to the *Poemata arcana* (1.1.1–5, 7–9), a didactic sequence in hexameters.
 The theme of repressing anger, so prevalent in our sequence, looks back to Gregory’s angry outburst in the hexametric *carm.* 2.1.13 and is treated from a didactic perspective in 1.2.25 *Adv. iram*, an iambic poem contemporaneous with 2.1.34a/b.
 Moreover, there are several short iambic poems (2.1.35–37) which are also set during Gregory’s fast of silence in 382.
 These contain noteworthy cross-references to the contemporaneous 1.2.25 (*Adv. iram*).[^598] It seems likely to me that these were part of a parallel sequence of iambic poems, though perhaps Gregory unified them into one large sequence.
 In any event, it is clear that Gregory set out to imitate and emulate the generic variety and flexibility (πολυείδεια) of Callimachus, which the Alexandrian defended in *Iamb.* 13.[^599] Other aspects of self-awareness would be worth analyzing in another setting, especially the striking manner in which Gregory himself becomes the subject of his song.
 We could fruitfully juxtapose Gregory’s laments with, for instance, the exile poetry of Ovid.
-Yet even this small effort sheds light on the reception in the fourth century CE of a key practice of the Alexandrian poets and illumines the literary art of a man who was, in his own estimation, born to bear the pen.[^600]
+Yet even this small effort, together with the chapters that precede, sheds important light on Callimachus’ reception in the fourth century AD by illuminating the literary art of a man who was, in his own estimation, born to bear the pen.[^600]

 #  Appendix of Text Critical Discussions